The first bronze coins were cast

 Korea's First Modern Milled Coinage

-In 1892, after more than 250 years, casting of the sang pyong
+In 1892, after more than 250 years, casting of the sang

-tong bo coins in copper and
+pyongtong bo coins in

-bronze finally ended.
+copper and bronze finally ended.

-But prior to that time, in the year
+to that time, in the year 1882 which was the 19th

-1882 which was the 19th year of the reign of King
+year of the reign of King Gojong (Kojong 高宗 고종), Korea began to

-began to cast a new type of coin.
+cast a new type of coin.

-tong bo coins, these coins
+coins, these

-The inscription on these new coins begins with dae dong (大東)
+The inscription on these new coins begins with dae dong

 Dae dong (大

-東) means "Great East" (Great Eastern Kingdom) and is another
+東) means "Great East" (Great Eastern Kingdom)

-name for Korea.
+and is another name for Korea.

 The denomination was chon